tomrosemm/Pyramid-Game/README.md

  Following the prompts onscreen, the player can navigate a decrepit pyramid.

- Though not required, installing the pyFiglet library allows for a neat askii TitleScreen
+ Though not required, installing the pyFiglet library allows for a neat ascii TitleScreen

  In all rooms, when faced with a decision as to where to travel next, entering q will quit the game.